ggrg/docs/ELK/ELKSetup.md

 > Logstash and Elasticsearch should run on different machines as they
 > both use the JVM and consume large amounts of memory.
 Cluster
 > Elasticsearch, use at least 3 master nodes and at least 2 data nodes.
-> “We recommend clustering Elasticsearch with at least three master
+> "We recommend clustering Elasticsearch with at least three master
 > nodes because of the common occurrence of split brain, which is
 > essentially a dispute between two nodes regarding which one is
 > actually the master.
 As a result, using three master nodes prevents